Chinese and Japanese Studies BA

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more about Careers support.

-One of the highlights of this course is that you get the opportunity to spend your second and third years abroad studying in Japan and China or Taiwan.
-You’ll study at one of partner universities, all of which have been selected for their high-quality methods of teaching and success in running language courses.
+One of the highlights of this course is that you get the opportunity to spend your third and fourth years abroad studying in Japan and China or Taiwan.
+You'll study at one of partner universities, all of which have been selected for their high-quality methods of teaching and success in running language courses.
 You’ll immerse yourself in the culture and society of Japan, China or Taiwan and there’ll be time to travel and explore.

 You'll have access to support and advice before, during and after your study abroad year and you’ll be able to network with returning students for first-hand advice about living overseas.
 You'll also have meetings with the residence abroad tutor and access to online information before you relocate.